Merge, Test & Commit#

 Note

-For UM tickets, if there are linked jules-shared metadata changes these will need to be added to the metadata path.
-Please see the rose config-edit example.
+For UM tickets, if there are linked jules-shared metadata changes then a suitable Jules source will need to be included in the ROSE_META_PATH as described above.

 Temporary Logical?